How to Plant & Grow Snow Peas

-Snow peas are easy to grow and fun to eat.
-Here’s everything you need to know about planting and growing snow peas in your garden.
+It's easy to grow snow peas in your garden!
+Here's everything you need to know about planting and growing peas.
+Includes recommended varieties and planting tips.

 Let’s say it: Winter is a drag for gardeners.
 It’s too wet and cold to get out and actually do any gardening, and there isn’t much growing anyway.